AsahiLinux/docs/docs/platform/pc-boot-differences.md

+---
+title: Boot flow deviations from the AMD64 PC platform
+---

 The M1 machines use a boot process that on the surface looks very different from how a regular PC or older Intel Mac boots.
 However, there is logic to the madness.
 This document gives you a way of thinking that you can use to better visualize how things work on Apple Silicon machines.

 # SSD